Jones8683/Arduino-Buzzer-Music/README.md

-# Arduino Uno Buzzer Music
+# Arduino Buzzer Music
-A collection of songs that can be played on an Arduino Uno board with a Piezo Passive Buzzer
+A collection of songs that can be played on Arduino boards with a Piezo Passive Buzzer

 What you'll need:
 * Arduino IDE